-You may have noticed that we’ve been more openly sharing our pronouns lately, and we wanted to share a little more about why.
+You may have noticed that we’ve been more openly sharing our pronouns, and we wanted to share a little more about why.

 What Are Pronouns?
 Why Do You Use Them?